 What is the training blackhole?
 I’m glad you asked, both exercisers and trainers can be easily sucked into this vacuum.
 It’s a space where you reach a particular level of fitness and you remain there, similar to a training plateau but not the same.
 A plateau is a conscious process, an awareness of your inability to move past a particular point.
 A training blackhole precedes a plateau, it is an unconscious space where you are showing up for training, you are working hard breaking a sweat and you feel as though you’re progressing because you’re working hard.

-If you’re comfortable with being uncomfortable then you’re entering into the blackhole and over time you may start to question, why you’re not seeing changes.
+If you’re comfortable with being uncomfortable then you’re entering into the black hole and over time you may start to question, why you’re not seeing changes.
 This is where you arrive at the conscious stages of a plateau and proves why tracking and measuring on a weekly basis is crucial.

-You could be in a training blackhole for months before you arrive at the conscious plateau, along with tracking you also need to transcend the feeling of being uncomfortable and move into unfamiliar and often painful territory, welcome to the tunnel of pain.
+You could be in a training blackhole for months before you arrive at the conscious plateau, along with tracking you also need to transcend the feeling of being uncomfortable and move into the unfamiliar and often painful territory, welcome to the tunnel of pain.

 The tunnel of pain is exactly what it says on the tin.
 It’s a space of feeling that in essence, hurts, either during training or after, or both.
 The truth is your body must experience deep levels of shock in order to stimulate hormesis.

-Hormesis is a biphasic response to a high intense stimulus, this is actually damaging to the body but with the recovery process, allows your body to release repair enzymes thus, you become stronger.
+Hormesis is a biphasic response to a high-intensity stimulus, this is actually damaging to the body but with the recovery process, allows your body to release repair enzymes thus, you become stronger.
 Too much stimulus and you’ll release damaging toxins for prolonged periods that will hinder your training and likely lead to injury, especially if you have a poorly balanced recovery strategy.

-The key here is to push your body into that space of shock which, this could be a new and more difficult exercise regime or a spike of speed intervals in your cardio training.
+The key here is to push your body into that space of shock which, could be a new and more difficult exercise regime or a spike of speed intervals in your cardio training.
 You’ll find the new stimulus very hard and/or unpleasurable.
 I like to refer to a tunnel of pain, as this is how I can set my barometer for progress.
 My example, going back to the treadmill intervals mentioned earlier in the blog where I use hills at a consistent pace to spike the intensity.
-At this stage of my fitness ability, I can do 30 seconds on high intensity whereby I know I can manage it, it’s hard but doable.
-After 30 seconds pain starts to kick-in as the lactic acids starts accumulating.
+At this stage of my fitness ability, I can do 30 seconds on high intensity whereby I know I can manage, it’s hard but doable.
+After 30 seconds pain starts to kick in as the lactic acids start accumulating.
 After 60 seconds I’m in a world of hell (the tunnel of pain), I don’t know if I’ll make the 90 seconds and everything inside me wants to stop.